 Krystyne Garrison, digital marketing manager, manages Breastcancer.org's social media and digital marketing activities, including strategy, creation, curation, and optimization.
 "As a woman, it’s a privilege to work for an organization dedicated to empowering women and their loved ones by providing thorough, up-to-date information about breast health and breast cancer."

 Ashley Hollander, associate development officer, is responsible for fundraising with donors, corporations, and foundations through phone calls, direct mail, emails, and in-person meetings.
 “I am honored to work for an organization that is incredibly focused and driven toward supporting women and their loved ones through difficult times on a global scale.”

-Lauren Hughes, director of development, leads our development team and provides strategic direction and overall management of key philanthropic fundraising programs.
+Lauren Hughes, director of development, (she/her/hers) leads our development team and provides strategic direction and management of key philanthropic fundraising programs.
 "I am thrilled to be part of such a dynamic team, committed to providing such a valuable resource to the breast cancer community."
 Connect with Lauren at firstname.lastname@example.org or 610.642.6550 x116.

 Lisa Kline, vice president of communications, is responsible for the leadership and management of marketing, press and community relations, digital innovation, and content development.
 "With so much more information available to us on the internet, it is crucial that groups like ours exist to help women separate fact from fiction and make the best choices for their health."

 Sarah Layng, director of digital project management, is responsible for product planning and execution of website initiatives, as well as internal digital operations.

 Adam Leitenberger, editorial director, leads the editorial team and oversees multimedia content strategy, development, and publication.
 "It's a privilege to lead such an impressive and dedicated team of writers, editors, and medical advisers.
 They inspire me every day to ensure our visitors feel informed, engaged, and supported."